Navadeep Boruah (Postdoctoral Fellow)

 When I am not working in lab, I like hiking, dancing, swimming, reading and watching movies.

-Angela Xu (Research Assistant)
+Bo Xue (Research Assistant)

-Cheng Zhao (Postdoctoral Associate)
+Cheng Zhao (Postdoctoral Fellow)

 I got my P.hD. degree from Texas A&M University.
 My P.hD research focused on developing metabolic engineering strategies for terpene production in photosynthetic systems.
 In August 2018, I joined Dr. Rhee's group to develop metabolic network models to guide metabolic engineering efforts and agriculture applications for higher biomass yield under drought using sorghum and Setaria.
 In my spare time, I like playing ping-pong and basketball.

-Kangmei Zhao (Postdoctoral Associate)
+Kangmei Zhao (Postdoctoral Fellow)

 I got my Ph.
 D from The University of Oklahoma and joined the Rhee lab in July, 2016.
 During my graduate study, I worked on the characterization of novel cell wall associated transcription factors in grasses, especially focusing on members that can control grass-specific cell wall biosynthesis genes.
 Then, I got to be really interested in further understanding pathway evolution and plants adaptation to the environment.
 After the graduate training with Dr. Laura Bartley, I decided to join the Rhee lab.
 I really enjoy the multidisciplinary research environment.
 Currently, I am working on the regulation and evolution of plant specialized metabolic genes as well as discovering novel secondary metabolites that could potentially promote plants resistance to different stress stimuli.
 Outside of research, I love reading and running.